BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_1_art.md

 (The various previews available in Blender, his tool of choice, often rendered things differently than a
 [3D Commerce-certified](https://www.khronos.org/3dcommerce/) renderer would.)
-The best way he found to see how the model would _actually_ render was to export it to a GLB, then drag-and-drop that GLB \(along with his intended[IBL lighting](https://doc.babylonjs.com/guidedLearning/createAGame/extraFeatures#ibl-image-based-lighting)\) into Babylon's
+The best way he found to see how the model would _actually_ render was to export it to a GLB, then drag-and-drop that GLB \(along with his intended [IBL lighting](https://doc.babylonjs.com/guidedLearning/createAGame/extraFeatures#ibl-image-based-lighting)\) into Babylon's
 [3D Commerce-certified version of the Sandbox](https://3dcommerce.babylonjs.com/).
 Not only would this render the model in a standard way, but it would